axiom-data-science/modflow2netcdf/README.md

 ##### Space section
 ###### crs : [integer or string]
-	EPSG code or pyproj4 string of the grid projection used by the model
+	EPSG code or pyproj4 string of the grid projection used by the MODFLOW model
 ###### origin_x : [float]
-	X coordinate location of the upper left corner of the model grid in the projection used by the model
+	X coordinate location of the upper left corner of the model grid in the projection used by the MODFLOW model
 ###### origin_y : [float]
-	Y coordinate location of the upper left corner of the model grid in the projection used by the model
+	Y coordinate location of the upper left corner of the model grid in the projection used by the MODFLOW model
 ###### rotation : [float]
-	Clockwise rotation in degrees of the model grid from true north
+	Clockwise rotation of the model grid in degrees from true north
 ###### units : [meters or feet]
 	Model's units of measurement